redcode-labs/RedNix/shells/README.md

-# RedNix nix-shells
+# RedNix devShells

-## Why nix-shells?
+## Why devShells?

 Well, NixOS container will work only under NixOS (including Vagrant container).
 Given so, our tool would be kinda useless on other distros.
-That's why we've added a collection of nix-shells, reproducible environments with specific sets of tools inside them.
+That's why we've added a collection of Nix devShells, reproducible environments with specific sets of tools inside them.

-## How to use it?
+## How to use

-If you want to run nix-shell, you need to have Nix installed on your system, then, run it doing, for example:
+If you want to run `nix develop`, you need to have Nix installed on your system, then, run it doing, for example:

-`nix-shell general.nix`
+`nix develop .#general`

-This will jump you into nix-shells with packages provided in `general.nix`.
+This will put you into an environment with packages provided in the `general` shell (see `packages.nix`).

-Feel free to edit nix-shells to make them suit your needs.
+Feel free to edit the shells to make them suit your needs.

 You can combine sets of packages declared inside more than one nix-shell, using:

-`nix-shell general.nix voip.nix`
+`nix develop .#{general,voip}`

 ## More

-If you want to learn more about nix-shells, check out wiki entry for them [here](https://nixos.wiki/wiki/Development_environment_with_nix-shell)
+If you want to learn more about nix shells, check out wiki entry for them [here](https://nixos.wiki/wiki/Development_environment_with_nix-shell)